JuliaData/DataFrames.jl/docs/src/lib/metadata.md

 In the situation when all tables are equivalent:
-* Table level metadata is preserved only for keys which are defined in all passed tables and have the same value;
+* Table level metadata is preserved only for keys which are defined in all passed tables and have the same value and all have `:note` style;
-* Column level metadata is preserved only for keys which are defined in all passed tables that contain this column and have the same value
+* Column level metadata is preserved only for keys which are defined in all passed tables that contain this column and have the same value and all have `:note` style.

 In all these operations when metadata is preserved the values in the key-value pairs are not copied (this is relevant in case of mutable values).

 !!! note

-    The rules for column level metadata propagation are designed to make a right decision in common cases.
+    The rules for `:note` style column level metadata propagation are designed to make a right decision in common cases.
 In particular, they assume that if source and target column name is the same then the metadata for the column is not changed.
 This is valid for many operations, however, it is not true in general.
 For example `:x => ByRow(log) => :x` transformation might invalidate metadata if it contained unit of measure of a variable.
-In such cases user must manually drop or update such metadata from the `:x` column after the transformation.
+In such cases user must set metadata style to `:none` before operation, or manually drop or update such metadata from the `:x` column after the transformation.

-### Operations that preserve metadata
+### Operations that preserve `:note` style metadata metadata

-Most of the functions in DataFrames.jl just preserve table and column metadata.
+Most of the functions in DataFrames.jl just preserve table and column metadata that has `:note` style.
 Below is a list of cases where a more complex logic (following the rules described above) is applied: